esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 Follow along with the Day 3 morning exercise where we annotated a MRSA tree with CA vs. HA metadata to overlay facility information on your _Klebsiella_ neighbor-joining tree you just made.

-1. Read in annotation file called Rush_KPC_facility_codes.txt to R.
+1. Read in annotation file called Rush_KPC_facility_codes.txt to R. This file is comma delimited.

 2. Drop tip labels from the tree that are not in the annotation file.
 Hint use ```setdiff()``` and ```drop.tip()```